 9. Texas Rangers Flag-Based Uniform

-Before they decided to transition to the most boring uniforms in the entire league (oooh, gray and navy blue, how original you guys are), the Rangers had a really fantastic look in the late '70s and early '80s based on the Texas flag.
+Before they decided to transition to the most boring uniforms in the entire league (oooh, gray and navy blue, how original), the Rangers had a really fantastic look in the late '70s and early '80s based on the Texas flag.
 Look, can we just flash all MLB unis back to the late '70s/early '80s?
 The league clearly had a winning fashion thing going back then.
 And Nike knew that when they brought back the powder blue drip to Arlington.

 8. Tampa Bay Rays Hunter Greens

-Hunter green is not usually that much of a winning color, but the Rays made it work, at least for a time.
+Hunter green (not to be confused with Cincinnati Reds flamethrower Hunter Greene) is not usually that much of a winning color, but the Rays made it work, at least for a time.
 These mid-2000s uniforms are way better than any boring old navy blue, black or gray color they've attempted before or since.

 7. New York Mets Pinstriped Sleeves